Evidence that Mass Loss on the Red Giant Branch Decreases with Metallicity: Age-Velocity-dispersion relation

 \subsection{Principle}

 It has been established that older stars in the Galaxy generally exhibit larger velocity dispersions, while younger stars display smaller dispersions, as a result from dynamical heating over time.
-This kinematic velocity trend with stellar ages are known as age-velocity-dispersion relation (AVR) (\citealt{Stromberg1946,Wielen1977}; see also \citealt{Bland-Hawthorn2016} for a review).
+This kinematic velocity trend with stellar ages is known as the AVR (\citealt{Stromberg1946,Wielen1977}; see also \citealt{Bland-Hawthorn2016} for a review).

-Figure~\ref{fig:vz} illustrates this relationship by showing the vertical velocity $v_z$ (adopting a cylindrical coordinate system) as a function of stellar mass for RGB and RC stars observed by \Kepler{} (see \S\ref{subsec:avr-data} for details on the sample selection).
+Figure~\ref{fig:vz} illustrates this relationship by showing the vertical velocity $v_z$ (adopting a cylindrical coordinate system) as a function of stellar mass for RGB and RC stars observed by Kepler (see \S\ref{subsec:avr-data} for details on the sample selection).
 For illustration purposes, the standard deviations in separate mass bins are also shown.
 To first order --- without accounting for additional dependencies on metallicity or spatial position --- we can already observe that velocity dispersion increases with decreasing stellar mass \citep{Yujc2018,Anders2023}, which acts as a proxy for stellar age among red giants \citep{Wuyq2018,Schonhut-Stasik2024}.
 Additionally, at fixed mass, RC stars exhibit a smaller dispersion than RGB stars.
 This suggests that these RC stars are younger, consistent with their having higher initial masses, which were then reduced along the RGB.

 In practice, we adopt the prescription proposed by \citet{Sharma2021}.
 In this framework, the vertical velocity $v_z$ follows a normal distribution with zero mean and standard deviation $\sigma_{v_z}$, expressed as